 The Survival Tabs

-When looking for the best emergency food, another good option is The Survival Tabs.
+When looking for something easy to store or carry in your emergency food stash, another good option is The Survival Tabs.
 The reason why they’re recommended is because they contain 100% of the U.S. “recommended daily serving” for 15 essential vitamins and minerals.
 So not only will you keep your calories up, but you’ll also meet all your nutritional needs.
 There aren’t many emergency foods capable of this.

-Despite being in tablet form, these emergency foods don’t taste too bad.
+Anyway, despite being in chewy tablet form, these emergency foods don’t taste too bad.
 They might not have the authentic taste and texture of regular food, but they definitely don’t taste like cardboard either.
 As the best emergency food for a post-disaster situation, expect to pay about $40 for a 15-day supply.
 Considering the portability and convenience of The Survival Tabs, I consider that a good deal.

 Mainstay Emergency Food Rations